-Response to Forest Day Concept Note and FD4 Update
+Response to Input on Forest Day Concept Note and FD4 Update

 Prepared by CIFOR 26 April 2010

-This document is a response to feedback by CPF members is separated into three parts.
-I. Points of Agreement and Discussion on FD4 Concept Note; II.
-Progress Report, and III.
-Next Steps and Member's Actions Required.
+This document is a response to feedback on the Forest Day Concept Note from CPF members and an update on planning.
+The document is presented in three parts: I. Points of Agreement and Discussion on FD4 Concept Note; II.
+Progress Report; and III.
+Next Steps and Member Actions Required.

-Deadline for Member's response: May 6, 2010
+Deadline for Member's response: May 10, 2010

-Points of Agreement and Discussion On FD4 Concept Note
+Points of Agreement and Discussion on FD4 Concept Note

 1. Logos.
+Thank you for all of your comments.
 There seemed to be general agreement that we need to try again, and prepare another one for your review.
-The green global design is completely out.
 Back to the drawing board.

 2. Respective roles.
 There seemed to be overwhelming agreement that we should maintain the characterization of the respective roles of CIFOR and CPF as first presented in FD1: "Forest Day is a joint venture of the members of the Collaborative Partnership on Forests (CPF), with the Center for International Forestry Research (CIFOR) providing the leadership."
 The branding and spirit of FD4 will reflect the collective of the CPF.
 Certain members may elect to take a heightened role as their mandates, funding limits and resources allow.

 3. Number of learning events.
-The majority favored 12, six to be managed by CPF members and, six to be managed by CIFOR for the stated purpose of reaching out to non-CPF members as hosts/co-hosts.
+The majority favored 12, six to be managed by CPF members and, six to be managed by CIFOR for the stated purpose of reaching out to non-CPF members as hosts/co-hosts of learning events.
 All events should reflect a diversity of region, nationalities and opinion.
 And all proposed learning events will be approved by the Steering Committee.
 A sample Learning Event proposal template is attached.

-4. Learning Events and Media/messaging.
+4. Learning Events and media/messaging.
 Last year we did considerably better than the year before in smoothing out the final messaging process.
 However, members felt we could improve on, and could raise the profile of, the messages emerging from the learning events.
 This can be done with the help of the communication focal points.
 For example, those focal points could prepare individual press releases on the learning event topics, with the assistance of message takers assigned to each event.
-What worked well last year from the media standpoint, was to add a section after the preamble, with quotes from the high level speakers.
+What worked well last year from the media standpoint was to add a section after the preamble, with quotes from the high level speakers.
 It also worked well to prepare the preamble in advance and to generate early draft messages.

-5. Electronic Voting.
+5. Electronic voting.
 While members liked the Electronic Voting, many felt this could be dropped for budget savings.
-CIFOR, and participants surveyed, found this process extremely useful for producing unified messages emerging from the sub plenary, and for attracting media attention.
+CIFOR and participants surveyed, found this process extremely useful for producing unified messages emerging from the sub plenary, and for attracting media attention.
+We also found it an excellent input mechanism for participants.
 With that in mind, we would like to keep this on board for now, as it can easily be dropped next November if cuts are needed, following fund raising efforts.

-6. Speaker List.
+6. Speaker list.
 CPF members would like more input into the list of speakers.
 CIFOR will ensure this happens, beginning with the call for proposed speakers in section III below.

-7. A special event targeting Climate Change negotiators.
+7. A special event targeting climate change negotiators.
 All members agreed on this.
-We welcome proposals, and we will generate as well, for discussion by the Steering Committee.
+We welcome proposals, and we will generate proposals as well, for discussion by the Steering Committee.

 8. Spanish translation.
-All agreed to the need for Spanish translation, and one member requested the consideration of adding French.
-Unfortunately, the costs of translating the entire event into French would be prohibitive; however the member may consider the possiblity for French at one of the learning events.
+All agreed to the need for Spanish translation, and one member requested consideration of adding French.
+Unfortunately, the costs of translating the entire event into French would be prohibitive; however the member may consider the possibility for making French translation available at one of the learning events.

 9. Branded events.
 Members agreed this required further discussion by the Steering Committee.